EnisseNd/Elite-101-Pre-Work/README.md

 # Introduction
-This is a repository created by Enisse
+This is a repository created by Enisse :D

 ## Usage
-run this command to execute the application `python.Elite101Pre-Work.py`
+Run this command to execute the application `python.Elite101Pre-Work.py`